chipsalliance/firrtl-spec/spec.md

   input intProp : Integer ; an input port of Integer property type
 ```

+## Connectable Types

+A **connectable type** is one which may be the type of expressions which may participate in the `connect`{.firrtl} statement.

+A connectable type is defined recursively:

+- unsigned integers,
+- signed integers,
+- a vector type where the element type is a connectable type,
+- bundles where each field type is a connectable type, or
+- an enumeration type

 ## Passive Types

 Stateful elements, such as registers and memories, may contain data of aggregate types.